We have compiled the most important information to help you fully prepare for your stay and feel at home with us.

 In early 2016, the Schulthess Klinik launched an art commission with the aim of building up an innovative collection of art to display at the clinic.
 The diversity of the different works of art gives the clinic a unique atmosphere and a distinctive character.
 It can and aims to stimulate discussion and provide pause for thought.
 Why not take a tour around our clinic and be inspired by the variety of works we have on display?

-Our ground-floor bistro is open between 8.00 am and 6.00 pm during the week.
+Visit our bistro on the ground floor.
 Fresh coffee from the barista machine, delicious sandwiches and a selection of enticing snacks invite you to take some time to unwind with your visitors.
-The restaurant on the first floor is just waiting to spoil you with a lavish selection of food to satisfy all tastes from 7.00 am to 2.00 pm on Monday to Friday, from 9.00 am to 6.00 pm at weekends and from 10.00 am to 5.00 pm on public holidays.
+The restaurant on the first floor will spoil you with a lavish selection of food to satisfy all tastes.
+Our employees are happy to inform you about the current opening hours.

 Burning candles are not permitted in our clinic for fire safety reasons.